Georgia Coast: Beaches and the Coast

 Shiver your timbers at the Tybee Island Pirate Fest in October, a family-friendly weekend featuring a pirate parade and costume contests.

 For Georgia football fans, Brogen's on St. Simons Island is the place to be for games, especially the annual Georgia-Florida matchup.

 Winter’s cooler temperatures make it an ideal time to visit historic coastal homes and military establishments.
 Fort King George State Historic Site, Fort Frederica National Monument, and Fort Pulaski National Monument engage children as well as adults, with excellent hands-on Junior Ranger programs.

-Glimpse life as a rice farmer at Hofwyl-Broadfield Plantation State Historic Site.
-When rice farming became too difficult, the family turned the plantation into a dairy farm to make ends meet.
+Glimpse life as a rice farmer at Hofwyl-Broadfield State Historic Site.
+When rice farming became too difficult, the family turned to dairy farming to make ends meet.

 On the other end of the spectrum, Lucy Carnegie spared no expense in her home – or those of her children – on Cumberland Island.
-Explore Dungeness Ruins, Plum Orchard Mansion, and Stafford Plantation on a guided tour, or plan a stay at the Greyfield Inn.
+Explore Dungeness Ruins and Plum Orchard Mansion on a guided tour, or plan a stay at the Greyfield Inn.

 Take a break from the sun and learn a bit about coastal Georgia at the 4-H Tidelands Nature Center or Georgia Sea Turtle Center on Jekyll Island.
 These conservation attractions give visitors a peek at what goes on under the surf.

 For an up-close view, take a trip with Lady Jane Shrimpin' Excursions, where catches are identified and inspected before returning to the sea.

 If you’d rather look at the ocean from above, climb the Cockspur Island Lighthouse on Tybee Island or the St. Simons Island Lighthouse Museum for a bird’s-eye view.